Heating Solutions for Homeowners

 |

 If you are researching air source heat pumps, a common phrase you may come across will be ‘setback controls’.
 Whether you are looking to install a heat pump in your home or you already have a heat pump, understanding what setback controls do is important.
-In this article, we will explain setback controls and how they help a heat pump to operate efficiently.
+In this article, we will explain how setback controls work and how they help a heat pump to operate efficiently.

 Air source heat pumps are low temperature heating systems.
 What this means is the temperature of the water flowing through the system (whether that be through radiators or underfloor heating) is lower than that in a conventional central heating system, such as a gas or oil boiler.
 Low temperature systems can still heat rooms to the same temperatures as fossil fuel heating systems but they usually require a larger surface area through which the heat can be emitted into the room.